lynnlangit/TeamTeri/GATK/README.md

 <img src="https://github.com/lynnlangit/TeamTeri/blob/master/Images/genomics-in-the-cloud.png" width=300>

-To learn more, I suggest reading the book ['Genomics in the Cloud'](https://www.amazon.com/Genomics-Cloud-GATK-Spark-Docker/dp/1491975199).
-One of the authors (Geraldine) wrote a book [chapter synopsis on twitter](https://twitter.com/VdaGeraldine/status/1263336914859560962?s=20).
-There is also an associated book club, run by [KT Picard](https://genomedad.com/2020/12/15/genomics-in-the-cloud-book-club/).
-The book club has a [YouTube channel](https://www.youtube.com/channel/UCtdwGKTSsRQZgAO6D79lSPA) and also a [Slack channel](https://gitcbookclub.slack.com/).
+- To learn more, I suggest reading the book ['Genomics in the Cloud'](https://www.amazon.com/Genomics-Cloud-GATK-Spark-Docker/dp/1491975199)
+- One of the authors (Geraldine) wrote a book [chapter synopsis on twitter](https://twitter.com/VdaGeraldine/status/1263336914859560962?s=20)
+- There is also an associated book club, run by [KT Picard](https://genomedad.com/2020/12/15/genomics-in-the-cloud-book-club/)
+- The book club has a [YouTube channel](https://www.youtube.com/channel/UCtdwGKTSsRQZgAO6D79lSPA)
+- The book club also has a [Slack channel](https://gitcbookclub.slack.com/).